BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/18_1_Verifying_Your_Lightning_Setup.md

 standup  31229  0.0  0.1  22860  7556 pts/0    S    15:38   0:00 /usr/local/libexec/c-lightning/lightning_gossipd
 standup  32072  0.0  0.0   6208   888 pts/0    S+   15:50   0:00 grep -i lightning
 ```
 If not, you'll need to install it now.
-Unfortunately, if you're using Debian you'll need to install by hand by compiling the source code — but it should still be pretty simple if you follow these instructions.
+Unfortunately, if you're using Debian you'll need to install it by hand, by compiling the source code — but it should still be pretty simple if you follow these instructions.
 If you happen to be on a standard Ubuntu system, instead try [Installing from Ubuntu ppa](#variant-installing-from-ubuntu-ppa), and you can always attempt [Installing Pre-compiled Binaries](#variant-installing-pre-compiled-binaries).

-> :book: ***What is c-lightning?*** There are three different implementations of Lightning at present: C-Lightning, LND, and Eclair.
+> :book: ***What is c-lightning?*** There are three different implementations of Lightning at present: c-lightning, LND, and Eclair.
 They should all be functionally compatible, based on the same [BOLT RFCs](https://github.com/lightningnetwork/lightning-rfc/blob/master/00-introduction.md), but their implementation details may be different.
 We've chosen c-lightning as the basis of our course because it's also part of the same [Elements Project](https://github.com/ElementsProject) that also contains Libwally.

 ### Compiling the c-lightning Source Code

 Installing Lightning from source code should actually be pretty simple if you follow these instructions.

-You also _probably_ want to do this on an unpruned node, as working with pruned nodes on Lightning may cause issues with installation and usage.
+You _probably_ want to do this on an unpruned node, as working with pruned nodes on Lightning may cause issues with installation and usage.
 If you set up your node way back at the start of this course to be pruned, you may wish to replace it with an unpruned node now.
-(If you're using testnet, you should be able to use the same size machine as you did for your pruned node.)
+(If you're using testnet, you should be able to use the same type of machine as you did for your pruned node.)

-> :warning: **WARNING:** OK, here's the truth: you can run c-lightning on a pruned node.
+> :warning: **WARNING:** You actually can run c-lightning on a pruned node.
 However, as the [Lightning repo](https://github.com/ElementsProject/lightning#pruning) notes, there may be issues.
 To make it work you have to ensure that your Lightning node is only ever trying to update info on blocks that your Bitcoin node has not pruned.
 To do so you must make sure (1) that your Bitcoin node is fully up to date before you start your Lightning node for the first time; and (2) that your Lightning node never falls too far behind your Bitcoin node (for a standard 550-block pruning, it can never be turned off for 4 or more days).
 So, you can do it, but it does introduce some danger, which isn't a good idea if you're running a production service.

 With that, you're ready to install Lightning:

-First you're going to need to install dependencies, including development requirements.
+First, install dependencies, including development requirements.
 ```
 $ sudo apt-get install -y \
    autoconf automake build-essential git libtool libgmp-dev \